binarynonsense/bn-blog/_posts/2016-11-01-short-review-monkey-3-pc.md

 ---

 <p>I had really fond memories of this game but it had been a really long time since I last played it, so I recently decided to replay it on my Android tablet using <a href="https://en.wikipedia.org/wiki/ScummVM">ScummVM</a>.</p>
-<p>It's quite easy and a little short but it still is as charming and nice looking as it was years ago (the graphic style, which I loved back then, has aged really well).
+<p>It's quite easy and a little short but it still is as charming and nice looking as it was years ago (the visual style, which I loved back then, has aged really well).
 It's not as good as I remembered, but it's worth playing if you like point-and-click adventures.</p>

 ![screenshot]({{ site.baseurl }}/images/posts/monkey3_01.jpg)